asjadnaqvi/DiD/docs/code/06_bacon.md

 # What is Bacon decomposition?

-As stated in the last example of the TWFE section, if we have different treatment timings with different treatment effects, it is not clear what is pre and post, and what is treated and not treated.
+As stated in the last example of the TWFE section, if we have different treatment timings with different treatment effects, it is not so obvious what pre and post are.
 Let us state this example again:

 ```applescript
 clear